 But let’s not get this confused with delusionally happy all the time.
 Sometimes tough love is needed too.
 Sometimes you have to lose.
 Sometimes you are gonna be on the bottom.
 But that’s what makes life great and drives us closer to love and ultimate success in life.

 There are no gimmicks to truth, honesty, and love.
-There is no, property time to post about love.
-There are not 7 guaranteed ways to love.
-Jesus simply taught us that in the long run, if you want to always win, you always love.
-Not like, LOVE.
+There isn’t a proper time to post about love.
+There are no 7 guaranteed ways to love and find love.
+Jesus simply taught us that in the long run, if you want to always win, you’ll always want to love.

 Jerry “loving” Washington

 P.S.
-I’m in no way religious although I was blessed with a religious background.
+I’m in no way religious although I was blessed with the structure of a religious background at an early age.
 I’m not asking you to consider joining Christianity, just to consider what we already know to be true about living a fulfilled life.
 You don’t win by winning.
 You win by loving.
+If you want to learn more about how to develop this mindset, sign up for a free session by clicking on this link here.
 Talk soon…